HabibX/Admin-Dashboard/README.md

 # Admin-Dashboard
-Admin doashboard interfaces of the website from the Business Plan Management website.
+This is the admin doashboard interfaces of the website from the Business Plan Management website.

+NB: The link used to access the admin dashboard is /AdminLTE-3.1.0-rc/Admin/Dashboard/index.html